revature-scalawags/speart-project-1/README.md

     What wiki pages had the user click out of the most?
     What wiki pages had the user click into the most?
     What wiki links had the user click the most?
-    What wiki pages had the user click ?

 # How The Program Answered The Questions
     Answers the question per month (January - June)